MapsterMapper/Mapster/README.md

     TypeAdapterConfig.Validate();

 ####Mapper Instance Creation
 In some cases, you need an instance of a mapper (or a factory function) to pass into a DI container.
-Fpr has the IAdapter and Adapter to fill this need:
+Mapster has the IAdapter and Adapter to fill this need:

     IAdapter instance = TypeAdapter.GetInstance();